‘Wayward Pines’ Renewed For Season 3 Or Canceled? Fans Are Still Hopeful As Fox Debates Renewing The Series

 ‘Reign’ Canceled By The CW — Season 4 To Be The Final Season

 For the last two summers, fans have had the opportunity to immerse themselves in a series called Wayward Pines.
 Season 1 of the series – starring Matt Dillon – premiered back in 2015.
-The network was surprised and taken back by how successful Season 1 was.
+The network was surprised and taken aback by how successful Season 1 was.
 However – as many speculate – a rushed production schedule to release Season 2 of the series the next summer likely hurt the momentum the series had.
 In fact, Season 2 of Wayward Pines– which starred Jason Patric – wasn’t able to come close to the impressive ratings Season 1 had.

-Season 2 of Wayward Pines did offer some interested thrills and didn’t really provide fans with a sense of closure – indicating the series would return for Season 3.
+Season 2 of Wayward Pines did offer some interesting thrills and didn’t really provide fans with a sense of closure, indicating the series would return for Season 3.
 However, it is important for Wayward Pines fans to keep in mind the series was never intended to have more than one season as both the network and production team had only billed for a single season.
 Considering how poorly Season 2 did compared to Season 1, fans were left wondering whether they would be given a proper conclusion for the Fox series.
 Executive producer M. Night Shyamalan did give fans of the series a glimmer of hope as he claimed to have always envisioned the series to be a three-season arc.

 While there has not been an official announcement regarding whether the series will be renewed for Season 3 or canceled, Fox has announced they are still interested in renewing the series.
 Fans, however, should not hold on to hope that the series will return this summer.
 After all, rushing to release Season 2 last summer is what many believe is part of the reason why Season 2 of Wayward Pines did so poorly to begin with.